 SLU-Madrid has official recognition and authorization to operate as a U.S. institution in Spain, the first U.S. university to achieve this status.
 In 1996, the Comunidad de Madrid Regional Government authorized Saint Louis University in Spain, also known as Saint Louis University — Madrid Campus, as a center of post-secondary education, granting it permission to deliver U.S. degree programs in Madrid (Orden 1999/96 BOCM 23.10.96).
-On an annual basis, the Madrid Campus submits a report on enrollment, changes in programs, faculty and financial accounting to the regional government.
+On an annual basis, the Madrid Campus submits a report to the regional government on enrollment, changes in programs, faculty, and financial accounting.

 These accreditations ensure that students who earn Saint Louis University degrees are entitled to the rights and privileges pertaining to them, for example, eligibility to apply for advanced study or to apply for licensure in certain professions in the United States.
 SLU's liberal arts degrees (Bachelor of Arts, Bachelor of Science), however, are not automatically recognized as equivalent to official degrees offered by Spanish universities.

-While there is not a single "U.S. model of education," Saint Louis University's degree structure is typical of U.S. degrees: it requires students to complete a major program in a specific discipline as well as general education requirements.
+While there is no single "U.S. model of education," Saint Louis University's degree structure is typical of U.S. degrees: it requires students to complete a major program in a specific discipline and general education requirements.
 For Saint Louis University students, both in Madrid and St. Louis, these additional requirements include the courses that comprise the University's Jesuit liberal arts core.
 They also permit students to pursue in-depth study in areas beyond their majors and apply elective courses toward their undergraduate degrees.